pulp/pulp/docs/plugins/plugin-api/download.rst

     information.

 .. note::
-    All :class:`~pulpcore.plugin.download.HttpDownload` downloaders produced by the same remote instance share an `aiohttp` session, which provides a connection pool, connection reusage and keep-alives shared across all downloaders produced by a single remote.
+    All :class:`~pulpcore.plugin.download.HttpDownloader` downloaders produced by the same remote instance share an `aiohttp` session, which provides a connection pool, connection reusage and keep-alives shared across all downloaders produced by a single remote.